Alex Barrett: Detroit Lions

 Barrett signed with the Detroit Lions as an undrafted free agent on May 12, 2017.
-He was waived by the Lions on September 20 and signed to the team's practice squad on September 22, 2017.
-He signed a reserve/future contract with the Lions on January 1, 2018.
+He was waived by the Lions on September 20 and signed to the team's practice squad on September 22.
+Barrett signed a reserve/future contract with the Lions on January 1, 2018.

-On September 1, 2018, Barrett was waived by the Lions and was signed to the practice squad the next day.
-He was released on September 19, 2018.
-He was re-signed on October 31, 2018.
-He was released on November 6, 2018.
+On September 1, 2018, Barrett was waived by the Lions and was re-signed to the practice squad the next day.
+He was released by the Lions on September 19, following the signing of DeShawn Shead.
+Barrett was re-signed on October 31.
+He was released again on November 6.

 San Diego Fleet

 On November 9, 2018, Barrett signed with the San Diego Fleet of the Alliance of American Football (AAF) for the 2019 season.
 Prior to the league shutting down, Barrett recorded 15 tackles and 2 sacks in 8 games played.

 Oakland Raiders

 Barrett signed with the Oakland Raiders on April 5, 2019, three days after the AAF suspended football operations.
-He was waived/injured during final roster cuts on August 30, 2019.
-He reverted to injured reserve after clearing waivers on September 1, 2019, but was released with an injury settlement on September 3.
+He was waived/injured during final roster cuts on August 30.
+Barrett reverted to injured reserve after clearing waivers on September 1, but was released with an injury settlement on September 3.